publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s135.md

  __Prior Provisions__

     A prior section 135, [Pub.
-L. 89–139, § 4(a)][/us/pl/89/139/s4/a], Aug.
+L. 89–139][/us/pl/89/139], § 4(a), Aug.
 28, 1965, [79 Stat.
 578][/us/stat/79/578], called for a highway safety program in each State approved by the Secretary, prior to repeal by [Pub.
-L. 89–564, title I, § 102(a)][/us/pl/89/564/s102/a], Sept.
+L. 89–564, title I][/us/pl/89/564/tI], § 102(a), Sept.
 9, 1966, [80 Stat.
 734][/us/stat/80/734].
 See [section 402 of this title][/us/usc/t23/s402].

  __Amendments__

     2015—Subsec. (a)(2).
 [Pub.
-L. 114–94, § 1202(1)][/us/pl/114/94/s1202/1], substituted “, bicycle transportation facilities, and intermodal facilities that support intercity transportation, including intercity buses and intercity bus facilities and commuter van pool providers” for “and bicycle transportation facilities”.
+L. 114–94][/us/pl/114/94], § 1202(1), substituted “, bicycle transportation facilities, and intermodal facilities that support intercity transportation, including intercity buses and intercity bus facilities and commuter van pool providers” for “and bicycle transportation facilities”.

     Subsec. (d)(1)(I), (J).
 [Pub.
-L. 114–94, § 1202(2)(A)][/us/pl/114/94/s1202/2/A], added subpars.
+L. 114–94][/us/pl/114/94], § 1202(2)(A), added subpars.
 (I) and (J).

     Subsec. (d)(2)(A).
 [Pub.
-L. 114–94, § 1202(2)(B)(i)][/us/pl/114/94/s1202/2/B/i], substituted “and the general purposes described in [section 5301 of title 49][/us/usc/t49/s5301]” for “and in [section 5301(c) of title 49][/us/usc/t49/s5301/c]”.
+L. 114–94][/us/pl/114/94], § 1202(2)(B)(i), substituted “and the general purposes described in [section 5301 of title 49][/us/usc/t49/s5301]” for “and in [section 5301(c) of title 49][/us/usc/t49/s5301/c]”.

     Subsec. (d)(2)(B)(ii), (C).
 [Pub.
-L. 114–94, § 1202(2)(B)(ii)][/us/pl/114/94/s1202/2/B/ii], (iii), struck out “urbanized” before “areas”.
+L. 114–94][/us/pl/114/94], § 1202(2)(B)(ii), (iii), struck out “urbanized” before “areas”.

     Subsec. (f)(3)(A)(ii).
 [Pub.
-L. 114–94, § 1202(3)(A)][/us/pl/114/94/s1202/3/A], inserted “public ports,” before “freight shippers,” and “(including intercity bus operators, employer-based commuting programs, such as a carpool program, vanpool program, transit benefit program, parking cash-out program, shuttle program, or telework program)” after “private providers of transportation”.
+L. 114–94][/us/pl/114/94], § 1202(3)(A), inserted “public ports,” before “freight shippers,” and “(including intercity bus operators, employer-based commuting programs, such as a carpool program, vanpool program, transit benefit program, parking cash-out program, shuttle program, or telework program)” after “private providers of transportation”.

     Subsec. (f)(7).
 [Pub.
-L. 114–94, § 1202(3)(B)][/us/pl/114/94/s1202/3/B], substituted “shall” for “should” in introductory provisions.
+L. 114–94][/us/pl/114/94], § 1202(3)(B), substituted “shall” for “should” in introductory provisions.

     Subsec. (f)(8).
 [Pub.
-L. 114–94, § 1202(3)(C)][/us/pl/114/94/s1202/3/C], inserted before period at end “, including consideration of the role that intercity buses may play in reducing congestion, pollution, and energy consumption in a cost-effective manner and strategies and investments that preserve and enhance intercity bus systems, including systems that are privately owned and operated”.
+L. 114–94][/us/pl/114/94], § 1202(3)(C), inserted before period at end “, including consideration of the role that intercity buses may play in reducing congestion, pollution, and energy consumption in a cost-effective manner and strategies and investments that preserve and enhance intercity bus systems, including systems that are privately owned and operated”.

     Subsec. (g)(3).
 [Pub.
-L. 114–94, § 1202(4)][/us/pl/114/94/s1202/4], inserted “public ports,” before “freight shippers” and “(including intercity bus operators),” after “private providers of transportation”.
+L. 114–94][/us/pl/114/94], § 1202(4), inserted “public ports,” before “freight shippers” and “(including intercity bus operators),” after “private providers of transportation”.

     Subsec. (i).
 [Pub.
-L. 114–94, § 1104(e)(3)][/us/pl/114/94/s1104/e/3], substituted “paragraphs (5)(D) and (6) of section 104(b)” for “section 104(b)(5)”.
+L. 114–94][/us/pl/114/94], § 1104(e)(3), substituted “paragraphs (5)(D) and (6) of section 104(b)” for “section 104(b)(5)”.

     2012—[Pub.
 L. 112–141][/us/pl/112/141] amended section generally.
 Prior to amendment, section related to statewide transportation planning.

     2005—[Pub.
 L. 109–59][/us/pl/109/59] amended section catchline and text generally, substituting provisions relating to statewide transportation planning for provisions relating to, in subsec. (a), development of plans and programs by each State, in subsec. (b), coordination of State with Federal planning, in subsec. (c), scope of planning process, in subsec. (d), additional minimum requirements for each State to consider, in subsec. (e), development of a long-range transportation plan, in subsec. (f), development of a State transportation improvement program, in subsec. (g), funding, in subsec. (h), treatment of certain State laws as congestion management systems, and, in subsec. (i), review of plans and programs under the National Environmental Policy Act of 1969.

     1998—Subsec. (a).
 [Pub.
-L. 105–178, § 1204(a)][/us/pl/105/178/s1204/a], reenacted heading without change and amended text of subsec. (a) generally.
+L. 105–178][/us/pl/105/178], § 1204(a), reenacted heading without change and amended text of subsec. (a) generally.
 Prior to amendment, text read as follows: “It is in the national interest to encourage and promote the development of transportation systems embracing various modes of transportation in a manner that will serve all areas of the State efficiently and effectively.
 Subject to [section 134 of this title][/us/usc/t23/s134], the State shall develop transportation plans and programs for all areas of the State.
 Such plans and programs shall provide for development of transportation facilities (including pedestrian walkways and bicycle transportation facilities) which will function as an intermodal State transportation system.
 The process for developing such plans and programs shall provide for consideration of all modes of transportation and shall be continuing, cooperative, and comprehensive to the degree appropriate, based on the complexity of the transportation problems.”

     Subsec. (b).
 [Pub.
-L. 105–178, § 1204(b)][/us/pl/105/178/s1204/b], inserted “and sections 5303 through 5305 of title 49” after “[section 134 of this title][/us/usc/t23/s134]”.
+L. 105–178][/us/pl/105/178], § 1204(b), inserted “and sections 5303 through 5305 of title 49” after “[section 134 of this title][/us/usc/t23/s134]”.

     Subsec. (c).
 [Pub.
-L. 105–178, § 1204(c)][/us/pl/105/178/s1204/c], amended heading and text of subsec. (c) generally, substituting provisions relating to scope of planning process for provisions relating to considerations to be involved in State’s continuous transportation planning process.
+L. 105–178][/us/pl/105/178], § 1204(c), amended heading and text of subsec. (c) generally, substituting provisions relating to scope of planning process for provisions relating to considerations to be involved in State’s continuous transportation planning process.

     Subsec. (d).
 [Pub.
-L. 105–178, § 1204(d)][/us/pl/105/178/s1204/d], reenacted heading without change and amended text of subsec. (d) generally.
+L. 105–178][/us/pl/105/178], § 1204(d), reenacted heading without change and amended text of subsec. (d) generally.
 Prior to amendment, text read as follows: “Each State in carrying out planning under this section shall, at a minimum, consider the following:

     “(1) The coordination of transportation plans and programs developed for metropolitan areas of the State under section 134 with the State transportation plans and programs developed under this section and the reconciliation of such plans and programs as necessary to ensure connectivity within transportation systems.